ritalin/zig-omelet/README.md

     --output-dir=./_dump/ts \
 ```

+> [!NOTE]
-Note that if the schema includes user-defined types, all of them must be specified before the table definitions.
+> if the schema includes user-defined types, all of them must be specified before the table definitions.

 ### Run with watch mode

 you can use `--watch` option to track the file content change.

 ```
-./zig-out/bin/omelet generate \
+omelet generate \
     --source-dir=./_sql-examples \
     --schema-dir=./_schema-examples/user_types \
     --schema-dir=./_schema-examples/tables \